normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaPrepare.md

 # Preparing for Lambda Deployment

-To get our ASP.NET Core project ready for Lambda there are a couple additions we need to make to the project.
+To get our ASP.NET Core project ready for Lambda there are a couple of additions we need to make to the project.
 None of these additions affect how the project runs locally so you can continue to run and debug locally.

 ## Add the Amazon.Lambda.AspNetCoreServer package